Moorooka

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that Moorooka suburb has high incomes.
-The median income is $61,717 and the average is $80,856.
-This contrasts with Greater Brisbane's median income of $58,236 and average income of $72,799.
-Based on Wage Price Index growth of 9.91% since financial year 2023, estimated incomes for September 2025 would be approximately $67,833 (median) and $88,869 (average).
-Census 2021 income data reveals that personal income ranks at the 76th percentile ($973 weekly), while household income is at the 57th percentile.
-Distribution shows that 32.8% of residents (3,866 people) earn between $1,500 and $2,999, similar to the surrounding region at 33.3%.
-Housing costs consume 16.9% of income, but strong earnings place disposable income at the 56th percentile.
+AreaSearch's latest postcode level ATO data for financial year 2023 indicates that Moorooka suburb has one of the highest incomes in Australia.
+The median income is $61,717 and the average income stands at $80,856.
+In comparison, Greater Brisbane's figures show a median income of $58,236 and an average income of $72,799.
+Based on Wage Price Index growth of 9.91% since financial year 2023, estimated current incomes as of September 2025 would be approximately $67,833 (median) and $88,869 (average).
+Census 2021 income data shows personal income ranks at the 76th percentile ($973 weekly), while household income sits at the 57th percentile.
+Distribution data reveals that the $1,500 - 2,999 income bracket dominates with 32.8% of residents (3,867 people).
+This is similar to the surrounding region where this cohort also represents 33.3%.
+High housing costs consume 16.9% of income, leaving disposable income at the 56th percentile.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income